emarkworth/DESeq2-Walkthrough/README.md

 # DESeq2-Walkthrough

-A walkthrough of DESeq2 methods on a bioconductor dataset
+A walkthrough of DESeq2 methods on a a public bioconductor dataset.
+Open the PDF document to read the full walkthrough.